You are here

 That being said, starting energy service will be difficult if you don't already have a French bank account and phone number, so focus on getting those out of the way first!

-Our English-speaking advisors are available at +339 87 67 37 93 from Monday to Friday 8:30 am - 8 pm & Saturday 9:30 am - 6 pm to answer your questions and help you set up energy supply.
+Our English-speaking advisors are available at +339 87 67 37 93 or through our free callback service, from Monday to Friday 8:30 am - 8 pm & Saturday 9:30 am - 6 pm to answer your questions and help you set up energy supply.

 Setting Up Electricity